 Electricity access can also be provided through off-grid systems.
 These are stand-alone systems that are not connected to a grid and typically power single households.
 Today this market is dominated by diesel generators and solar PV systems (solar home systems).
 Off-grid systems may be the most cost-effective option (from a system cost perspective) in sparsely populated and remote areas.
 Both solar PV systems and batteries can be built at any scale to match the end-use service provided, which has led to innovative products coupling stand-alone generation with appliances.
 These products can often be scaled up as power demand grows, and can power a range of needs, from lighting and mobile phone charging to televisions and refrigerators.
 The upfront cost of stand-alone systems can be a critical barrier, making the availability of financing an important factor in their deployment.
-The levelized costs of electricity from stand-alone systems currently is the highest of the available pathways to electricity access, but rapidly falling costs for financial statements provided by the most important telecommunications and data operators on the African continent.
+The levelized costs of electricity from stand-alone systems currently is the highest of the available pathways to electricity access, but rapidly falling costs for largely public sector utility run network.
+And like other network infrastructure sectors at that time, Africa was very poorly served.
+However, since then the explosion of new technologies, new players and innovative services has introduced competition into the sector, leading to very significant private investment in a wide range of different assets and services.
+In this report, we have therefore carried out a review of the financial statements provided by the most important telecommunications and data operators on the African continent.